 Your client will always need an overall estimation.
-After all, he needs to plan the schedule and the budget.
+After all, they need to plan the schedule and the budget.
 Besides, there are many factors to take into account when planning a release: the time-to-market, the return on investment, the end-user needs, etc.

 You can always give an overall estimation.
 But agree with the client that it’s an imperfect and error-prone estimation.
 Decompose the requirements into several small and valuable deliverables.
 Smaller scope means better estimate.
 After each interaction, each delivery, review the requirements with the client and update the overall estimation.

 Without mentioning it will improve the client’s understanding of the software needs.
-Also, he will eventually get to know some of the technical challanges.
+Also, they will eventually get to know some of the technical challenges.

 Despite all the effort you are putting to make things work, that’s how the client will perceive you and your work: